Fire destroys mobile home off Farm-to-Market Road 236

 A 911 call reporting the fire was made about 4:15 p.m.
 The call was first dispatched as a grass fire, then changed to a structure fire.

-Brothers Robert and Joe Martinez, who live in the mobile home neighborhood, ran toward the flames when they saw it behind their neighbors’ homes.
+Brothers Robert and Joe Martinez, who live in the mobile home neighborhood, ran toward the flames when they saw them behind their neighbors’ homes.

 “We went over there to help our neighbor ... and started putting out as much fire as we could with the water hose that we had and got her dogs out of the way,” said Robert Martinez, 18.